 We are deeply humbled by the trust that has been placed in us to undertake this work on behalf of the humanitarian community and reassure you of our unending commitment to the task.

-- Nic Lee - INSO Executive Director - August 2014 (London, United Kingdom)
+- Nic Lee - INSO Executive Director - 2020 (The Hague, The Netherlands)

 "Given that humanitarian access became an integral part of any NGO programming in Afghanistan, INSO's updated and contextualised analysis on local acceptance - enriched by the engagement strategies of the various NGOs which are shared in INSO's forums - regularly informs the acceptance approaches both nationally but also locally where NGOs operate."